lewiswolf/score-template/readme.md

 - [MacTex](https://formulae.brew.sh/cask/mactex-no-gui)

 In general, you can work with this project in any editor, purely using the terminal.
-However, multiple shortcuts have been included in the repository for ease of use alongside [VSCode](https://formulae.brew.sh/cask/visual-studio-code).
+However, multiple shortcuts have been included in this repository for ease of use alongside [VSCode](https://formulae.brew.sh/cask/visual-studio-code).
 When you use the project for the first time, VScode will prompt you to install the required extensions.

 # Install & Usage